- Fully online programme - no need to attend classes in Dunedin or sit exams at a local centre

 - Classes usually run on a Monday and Thursday evening from 7pm – 10pm with a 30 minute break.

 - Classes are recorded so you can go back and watch the recording at any time to help you with your studies and assignment preparation.
-Recordings are available via Blackboard, a student learning portal.
+Recordings are available via Blackboard, the student learning portal.
 You should not rely on recordings it is not always possible to record every class.

 - An IT Support member will be on hand during every class to assist with any technical problems